 Bio :

-I am a PhD researcher at the University of Central Lancashire.
-My study is in understanding adolescent identity through the lens of psychosocial and psychoanalytic theory.
-Previously working for many years as a teacher, I currently work in the mental health profession, supporting young students.
+I am a PhD student at the University of Central Lancashire, researching the development of adolescent identity from a psychosocial position.
+Previously working for many years as a teacher, I currently tutor undergraduate and postgraduate students in psychology and the social sciences, also providing mental health support.

 Bio :